rsyi/whale/README.md

 `whale` is a lightweight **data discovery and documentation engine**.

 * Automatically index all of the tables in your warehouse as plain markdown files -- so they're easily versionable, searchable, and editable either locally or through a remote git server.
-* Search for tables and documentation through the CLI.
+* Search for tables and documentation through the CLI or through a git remote server like Github.
 * Define and schedule basic metric calculations.

 😁 [**Join the discussion on slack.**](https://join.slack.com/t/talk-whale/shared_invite/zt-i2rayu1u-fljCh7reVstTBOtaH1n1xA)